0xj0hn/bodybuilder/README.md

 </br>

 ## Can we translate app in another languages?
-Yes. you can translate it and then send a pull request for us. if they will perfect, we accept your request. then you will be contributed on it.
+Yes. you can translate it and then send a pull request for us. if they will be perfect, we accept your request. then you will be contributed on it.

 ## Can we be sponsor of your project?